payara/Payara-Community-Documentation/documentation/core-documentation/rest-api/paths.md

 ##### Description
 Use this operation to add new resources to the configuration tree or to update the configuration of an existing resource.
 If the resource is a parent resource, then the operation would add a new child resource.
 Otherwise, the operation would update the resource's configuration.

-**IMPORTANT** - Since *OpenAPI* doesn't support defining variable unnamed parameters to be used when sending a form, a single parameter named `parameter` is defined as a marker.

 ##### Parameters